icinganalysis/icinganalysis.github.io/content/Fraser Note On Flight Testing.md

 Title: Notes on Flight Testing
 Date: 2023-04-22 14:00
 status: draft
-Tags: University of Michigan Airplane Icing Information Course
+Tags: University of Michigan Airplane Icing Information Course, flight test

 ### _"Tests to determine the performance of an icing protection system ... are of little value ... unless they can be subjected to an analytical treatment, and reduced to a generalised form which is applicable to conditions other than those under which the tests were actually made."_